Art of Lean

 The exact steps of problem solving at Toyota have not always been the same.
 The basic method was taught and handed down, but its precise form — and the number of steps — changed over the decades, and today's eight steps are the current version.
 That history matters, because it explains why the number of steps was never the point.

-When I joined Toyota in the latter part of the 1980s, the company training manual taught a simple five-step method:
+When I joined Toyota in the latter part of the 1980s, my first problem-solving training book taught a simple five-step method:

 It was around 2000, in the Fujio Cho era when the Toyota Way was formally articulated, that the current eight-step method became the corporate standard.
 (I state that as recollection, not documented fact — and, honestly, I suspect the steps actually used inside Toyota still vary more than the standard implies.)